 “Mr. K,” as Kauffman was known to his employees, was a popular boss.
 He offered a profit-sharing plan, stock options, and education benefits.
 By 1968, 20 of Marion’s employees had become millionaires (including a widow in the accounting department).
 In 1989, when Marion merged with Merrell Dow, it had annual sales of over $1 billion—and hundreds of employees had become millionaires.

-After Marion went public, Ewing and Muriel Kauffman began to engage in serious giving in Kansas City.
-After the Royals’ embarrassing drug abuse scandals in 1983, Kauffman launched STAR, an evidence-based drug abuse prevention program in Kansas City schools.
-STAR reduced marijuana use by 43 percent compared to a control group.
-He also launched Project Choice, which used the incentive of college or vocational training funds to incentivize high school completion.
+As soon as Marion Labs went public, Ewing and Muriel Kauffman began to engage in serious giving in Kansas City.
+They launched STAR, an evidence-based drug-abuse prevention program in Kansas City schools; it reduced marijuana use by 43 percent compared to a control group.
+They also set up Project Choice, which used a carrot of college or vocational-training funds to incentivize high-school completion.

 An entrepreneur to his fingertips, Kauffman learned from his mistakes.
-One of his first major philanthropic initiatives involved co-funding a campaign with Hallmark to underwrite home heating bills for the poor.
-The campaign succeeded; nobody in town had gone without heat.
+One of his first major philanthropic initiatives involved co-funding a campaign with Hallmark to underwrite home-heating bills for the poor.
+The campaign succeeded; nobody in town went without heat.
 But he decided not to participate again.
-After all, he observed, winter comes every year—and the program “didn’t solve the problem.
-They just threw money at it.”
-Kaufmann preferred solutions-based giving.
+After all, he observed, winter comes every year—and the program "didn't solve the problem.
+They just threw money at it."
+Kauffman preferred solutions-based giving.

 - Anne Morgan, Prescription for Success: The Life and Values of Ewing Marion Kauffman, (Andrews McMeel, 1995)